-The second factor favoring the Democrats is their inherent electoral advantage, as summarized by the composite parameter $\kappa$ , a policy-neutral measure of political competition.
-Note that competition is stiffer when $\kappa$ is lower.
-According to the model, this happens when $\lambda$ is lower - the Democrats have a smaller number of committed supporters.
-Political competition is also stiffer when $\sigma$ is greater - the swing voters make up a larger fraction of the voting population (recall that we assume $\lambda > 0$ ).
-Lower salience of non-economic issues among the swing voters - a higher $\phi$ - raises political competition, as would a more ideologically neutral set of swing voters.
+Equation (11) shows why $\kappa$ is crucial in affecting the probability that the Democrats win.
+The model is useful in identifying the factors that make political competition stiffer, i.e., $\kappa$ closer to zero.
+The model shows that political competition increases as $\lambda$ falls, i.e., as the Democrats' advantage in terms of committed supporters declines.
+Political competition is stiffer when $\sigma$ is large - swing voters make up a larger fraction of the voting population.
+Lower salience of non-economic issues among the swing voters - a higher $\phi$ - also raises political competition, as would a more ideologically neutral set of swing voters.